Telergma Airport: History

 Built by the French Colonial government prior to World War II, the small airport was seized by American Forces in the initial aftermath of the Operation Torch landings on 2 December 1942.
-By 13 December, French troops and United States Army Engineers had improved the runway sufficiently for 17th Bombardment Group B-26 Marauder medium bombers to begin using the facility, now known as "Telerghma Airfield."
+By 13 December, French troops and United States Army Engineers had improved the runway sufficiently for 17th Bombardment Group Martin B-26 Marauder medium bombers to begin using the facility, now known as "Telerghma Airfield."
 Major Twelfth Air Force units assigned to the airfield during the North African Campaign were: